gazellawificom/gazella-update-pages/README.md

 Your Gazella API key "$apiKey":
 > Get this here: https://sys.yoursystemurl.com/account-settings/

-A users ID "$userID":
+A Page's ID "$locationID":
-> If you have users get the "ID" from one here: http://sys.yoursystemurl.com/manage-user-accounts/
+> If you have users get the "id" from the browser's URL for example the last numbers of the url "1234" would be the "$locationID": http://sys.yoursystemurl.com/locations/edit/?id=1234

 ### Installing

-Upload "gazella-sso.php" into your project folder.
-Example: yourcustomsite.com/project/gazella-sso.php.
+Upload "gazella-update-pages.php" into your project folder.
+Example: yourcustomsite.com/project/gazella-update-pages.php.
-Once the file is uploaded you may then edit "gazella-sso.php" by replacing the variables with the 'XXXXXXX' values in the "// CONFIGURATION" section of the file with your own variables:
+Once the file is uploaded you may then edit "gazella-update-pages.php" by replacing the variables with the 'XXXXXXX' values in the "// CONFIGURATION" section of the file with your own variables:

 ```